20 unique gift ideas for women and men | CNN Underscored

 Tune Out Musical Sleep Mask (starting at $34.95; uncommongoods.com)

-Whether you use this sleep mask while traveling or at home, it’s sure to help you catch some zzzs.
-Complete with ultra-thick lining that blocks out light and built-in headphones for listening to your favorite nighttime lullabies, you’ll be snoozing in no time.
+Whether you use this sleep mask while traveling or at home, it’s sure to help you catch some Zs.
+Complete with ultra-thick lining that blocks out light and built-in headphones for listening to your favorite nighttime lullabies, it’ll have you snoozing in no time.

 This beautifully crafted serving board is carved from the wood of old Hungarian buildings and makes for a stunning display case for baked goods in any kitchen.